CE-Programming/toolchain/docs/libraries/fontlibc.rst

 `Fony <http://hukka.ncn.fi/?fony>`_ is probably the most-used FNT editor available.
 It can open both .FNT and .FON files.

-`mkwinfont <https://github.com/juanitogan/mkwinfont>`_ provides some Python code for converting a text-based format to and .FON files;
+`mkwinfont <https://github.com/juanitogan/mkwinfont>`_ provides some Python code for converting a text-based format into .FON files;
-it should be trivial for someone with basic Python skills to change to code to skip the .FON packaging stage and directly produce a .FNT resource file.
+it should be trivial for someone with basic Python skills to change the code to skip the .FON packaging stage and directly produce a .FNT resource file.
-Useful if for some reason you think graphics are best done without the aid of any kind of graphics editor.
+Useful if, for some reason, you think graphics are best done without the aid of any kind of graphics editor.

 `VSoft's FontEdit <http://www.vsoft.nl/software/utils/win/fontedit/>`_ is mostly just the original FontEdit included with the Windows SDK for Windows 3.x, but compiled for 32-bit Windows.